Closed city: Hong Kong

-The Frontier Closed Area (FCA) is a fenced stretch of land along the northern border of Hong Kong, which serves as a buffer between the closed border and the rest of the territory.
-For anyone to enter the area, a Closed Area Permit is required.
-Between 1951 and 2012, it contained dozens of villages over an area of 28 square kilometres.
-Upon several stages of reduction, by 2016, the border town of Sha Tau Kok remains as the only settlement within the FCA.
+The Frontier Closed Area (FCA) is a restricted zone along the northern border of Hong Kong, serving as a buffer between the closed border and the rest of the territory.
+Access to this area requires a Closed Area Permit.
+From 1951 to 2012, the FCA encompassed an area of 28 square kilometres, containing numerous villages.
+Following several stages of reduction, by 2016, the border town of Sha Tau Kok remained as the sole settlement within the FCA.

-Korea
+South Korea (ROK)

 Within the Korean Demilitarized Zone between North Korea and South Korea are two "peace villages" (one maintained by each nation): Daeseong-dong (South) and (possibly) Kijŏng-dong (North).
 Access by non-residents to Daeseong-dong requires a military escort, while Kijŏng-dong is not accessible to visitors.

-North Korea
+North Korea (DPRK)

-The Yongbyon Nuclear Scientific Research Center sits within a closed city that occupies 24.8 square kilometers (9.6 sq mi).
+The Yongbyon Nuclear Scientific Research Center is within a closed city with checkpoint access.